-Patients living in Gaston County are in need of volunteers to brighten their day by offering the gift of friendship during a difficult time.
+Patients living in Gaston County are in need of volunteers to brighten their day by offering the gift of friendship during these difficult times.

-Every volunteer receives free and comprehensive training before visiting with a patient.
+Every volunteer receives free and comprehensive training prior to volunteering.
 Trainings are offered in Gaston County.
 The session is designed to give volunteers the information needed to be well-prepared for their role as a volunteer serving our patients and families.
 Training is provided at no cost to the volunteer.

 All volunteers must complete an application, including 2 personal or professional references, along with a criminal background check.